 How To Enrol

 Application for enrolment is made only on the College’s official Application for Enrolment form from our prospectus (for a copy of the prospectus, please click on the link at the bottom of this page) or, downloaded from the College web site.
-Downloadable forms are the Enrolment Process and the Application for Enrolment.
+Please click on Application for Enrolment to download the form.

 The forms are to be accompanied by the following: